 Lac de Joux in Canton Vaud, Switzerland

 Situated in the majestic Jura Mountains, Lac de Joux is as picturesque a place as any.
 And unlike some of the more massive lakes in the region, it totally freezes over, turning into the biggest, free, open-air, skating rink in all of Europe.
 On weekends, vendors set up stalls on the ice itself, selling food and warm beverages.
 Don’t have a passport?
 Escape to one of these small U.S. towns that you’d swear were in Europe.

 Montana’s Canyon Ferry Lake, a reservoir of the Missouri River just outside Helena, offers a plethora of recreational opportunities.
 In the warmer months, it’s optimal for boating, swimming, and fishing.
 When winter hits, Montana’s third-largest lake converts into a smooth, slick surface that’s perfect for wild skating.
 Love the great outdoors?
 These spectacular photographs of America’s National Parks will leave you awestruck.

 Red River Mutual Trail in Winnipeg, Canada

 Skating the Red River Mutual Trail—a 5.3-mile, ice-covered track that stretches from downtown Winnipeg to the countryside—is a local tradition, not to mention it’s in the Guinness Book of World Records for being the longest naturally frozen trail in the world.
 But whether you choose to skate, walk, or sled, this beloved seasonal attraction is not to be missed.
-Who knows, you may even meet your soulmate…this couple did.
+Who knows, you may even meet your soulmate.
 Need more motivation to give it a try?
 Hitting the ice can help beat the winter blues.

 Evergreen Lake in Colorado